 The market for marina facilities is increasing as a result of both consumer demand and the growing number of mixed-use resort projects that include marinas.
 The marina component of a mixed-use project establishes or enhances the image of the marketing and operational development and provides much of its appeal.
 Also, due to the capital-intensive nature of marinas, decisions regarding size, scale and support facilities are made early in the development process.
-To help our clients evaluate and implement solutions to these and other challenges, PwC Hospitality & Leisure specialists provide industry services to marina companies, marina builders, industry associations, governments, prospective investors and lenders.
+To help our clients evaluate and implement solutions to these and other challenges, PwC Hospitality and Leisure specialists provide industry services to marina companies, marina builders, industry associations, governments, prospective investors and lenders.

-Your organization can benefit from the industry knowledge, global resources and sound discipline of PwC's Hospitality & Leisure practice.
-In addition to our strength in economic analysis, our marina professionals possess considerable experience in analyzing marina design and leading industry practice studies, identifying new markets and assessing market positioning, and examining growth markets in terms of potential demographic impact as the population of consumers with more leisure time and income continues to expand.
+Your organization can benefit from the industry knowledge, global resources and sound discipline of PwC's Hospitality and Leisure practice.
+In addition to our strength in economic analysis, our marina professionals possess considerable experience in analyzing marina design and leading industry practice studies, identifying new markets and assessing market positioning and examining growth markets in terms of potential demographic impact as the population of consumers with more leisure time and income continues to expand.

-Travel and Tourism
+Travel and tourism

 Rapid growth, increased competition and shifting consumer trends make tourism a demanding industry to navigate.
-Changes represented by the emerging growth of competing destinations, funding accountability, and security and travel concerns present constantly evolving challenges and opportunities for destinations and businesses serving the travel and tourism industries.
+Changes represented by the emerging growth of competing destinations, funding accountability and security and travel concerns present constantly evolving challenges and opportunities for destinations and businesses serving the travel and tourism industries.

 Travel and tourism businesses require a formal approach to targeting, positioning and branding, and market research access and development are critical to ensure maximum return on resource expenditures.